Anti-French sentiment: Vietnam

+Cambodia

+During the First Indochina War, many members of the Cambodian government joined the anti - French Khmer Issarak.
+After Cambodia's independence in 1953, Head of State Norodom Sihanouk refused to make French an official language in his country.
+During the Khmer Republic of Lon Nol, Cambodia had a fond relationship with their former colonizer.
+It was after Sihanouk - Pol Pot forces launched an offensive and overthrew Lon Nol, that Pol Pot and the Khmer Rouge passed anti - French laws that punished people who had any knowledge of the language at all.
+French in Cambodia would decline until the restoration of the monarchy in 1993.
+As a result of the Khmer Rouge's policies, Cambodia is the country in the former French Indochina with the least number of speakers learning French, as English has become more of a second language.

 China

 During the 1884 Battle of Tamsui, the Chinese took prisoner and beheaded 11 French marines, who were injured, in addition to La Gailissonniere's captain Fontaine and used bamboo poles to display the heads in public to incite anti-French feelings in China.
 Pictures of the decapitation of the French were published in the Tien-shih-tsai Pictorial Journal in Shanghai.
 There was an anti-French campaign in 1916–1917.

 Syria

 Anti-French sentiment started to develop when the French, who negotiated the infamous Sykes–Picot Agreement, began invading Syria.
 The Battle of Maysalun that happened in 1920, where the Syrian Army was under the command of the charismatic Yusuf al-'Azma, symbolized a strong anti-French sentiment among Syrians as France had regenerated the promise to occupy and terrorize the Syrian population.
 French rule in Syria was viewed extremely negatively by a lot of Syrians, and French involvement in the Syrian Civil War also gained little sympathy.